Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Detailed Technologies and Open Research Problems

 There have been a limited number of works that address this problem in passive sensing \cite{passive10, IndoTrack, widar2.0}.
 A cross-antenna cross-correlation (CACC) method is applied to passive WiFi-sensing, to resolve the sensing ambiguity issues.
 The basic assumption is that timing offsets and CFO across multiple antennas in the receiver are the same, because the common oscillator clock is used in the RF circuits for all antennas.
 Hence they can be removed by computing the cross-correlation between signals from multiple receiving antennas.
 However, cross-correlation causes increased terms and unknown parameters.
 The sensing parameters also become relative ones.

-To proceed with the estimation of sensing parameters, it is assumed that line-of-sight (LOS) path exists and has has much larger magnitude than the non-LOS paths.
-The UE and BS are assumed to be static and the relative locations of the UE is also assumed to be known to the BS.
+To proceed with the estimation of sensing parameters, it is assumed that line-of-sight (LOS) path exists and has much larger magnitude than the non-LOS (NLOS) paths.
+The UE and BS are assumed to be static and the relative location of the UE is also assumed to be known to the BS.
 In this case, terms multiplied with the LOS path are much larger than the others.
 The cross-product between LOS paths contain static multipath only and is invariant over the channel coherent time.
 Thus it can be removed by passing the correlation output through a high pass filter.
 The cross-terms between NLOS and LOS paths thus dominate in the output of the filter.
 The sensing parameters can then be estimated, with respect to the known parameters of the LOS path.

 The CACC method has been successfully used in WiFi-sensing.
 In \cite{widar2.0}, CACC is used to obtain estimates for ranges and velocities of targets.
-In \cite{IndoTrack}, CACC is adopted to get the angle-of-arrival (AoA) spectrum, which represents the probabilities of the direction or angle of target.
-However, the outputs after CACC contain cross-product terms and the number of unknown parameters to be estimated is doubled.
-The authors in \cite{IndoTrack} proposed a method to suppress signals containing half of the unknown parameters, but the method is found to be susceptible to the number and power distribution of static and dynamic signal propagation paths.
+In \cite{IndoTrack}, CACC is adopted to get the \textit{AoA spectrum}, which represents the probabilities of the direction or angle of target.
+However, the outputs after CACC contain cross-product terms, which doubles the number of unknown parameters to be estimated.
+In particular, the relative delays and Doppler frequencies have values symmetric to zero.
+These increased symmetric terms are known as image components, which causes sensing ambiguity and degrades the performance of sensing algorithms.
+The authors in \cite{IndoTrack} proposed a method to suppress image signals, by adding one constant value to and subtracting another from to signals between the cross-correlation operation.
+The method works to some extent, however, it is found to be susceptible to the number and power distribution of static and dynamic signal propagation paths.
 Therefore, although the idea of CACC looks attractive in resolving the sensing ambiguity problem, more advanced techniques need to be developed to handle the output signals from CACC.